 When I was still a college student, there were multiple occasions when I looked down a stairwell or over a balcony railing, and imagined throwing myself off and ending the unbearable suffering that PTSD, OCD, and depression were strangling me with.
 Why have I survived the depression and the suicidal thoughts and urges that have plagued me for over a decade, but this woman did not survive?… Read More Processing a Public Suicide

 I have a friend who has depression and anxiety.
 Despite these diseases making it extremely difficult for her to climb out of bed every day and go to work at a demanding job, she has done just that for years.
 She is amazing.
-Just as amazing as a blind man (like Eric Weihenmayer) or a double… Read More Stigma vs. Awe in Mental Illness
+Just as amazing as a blind man (like Eric Weihenmayer) or a double… Read More In Awe of Those with Mental Illness

 Both of these women blessed my life and the lives of countless others because they had such good character.